geodetic-metrology-tools/LGC2/CONTRIBUTING.md

 ### Future Relicensing Notice

-LGC2 is currently distributed under the **GNU General Public License v3.0 or later (GPL-3.0-or-later)**.
+LGC2 is currently distributed under the **GNU General Public License v3.0 (GPL-3.0)**.

-The “or later” clause allows the project owner (CERN) to relicense future versions under a more permissive license if deemed appropriate (for example, Apache-2.0 or another open license).
-By signing off your contributions, you acknowledge and permit such future relicensing under the terms of the GPL “or later” provision.
+CERN, as the project steward, may — if all dependencies and legal conditions permit — **relicense or dual-license future versions of the project under another OSI-approved open-source license** (for example, **LGPL-3.0**, **Apache-2.0**, or **MIT**) to facilitate wider scientific, academic, and industrial reuse.

+By signing your commits in accordance with the [Developer Certificate of Origin (DCO)](./DCO.txt), you explicitly acknowledge and authorize CERN to include your contributions in such future relicensed or dual-licensed versions, **provided that any new license remains OSI-approved and preserves open access to the source code.**

+Any future relicensing will remain within the framework of recognized open-source principles and will never introduce proprietary or restrictive terms.

 ---

 ## Branching and Workflow

+Members of the LGC team (maintainers) can push branches directly to the main repository, while community contributors are encouraged to work through forks and pull requests.
+All changes go through review before being merged.

 LGC2 uses a lightweight branching model compatible with both GitHub and CERN GitLab.